shriti24/starwars/README.md

 # starwars

-List all the starwar character.
+    # List all the starwars character.
+    # Provide serch functionality.
+    # Allows to add favourites.